SkylineCommunications/dataminer-docs/connector-help/connector_help/Pixelmetrix_DVStor.md

 - **Get community string:** The community string used when reading values from the device, e.g. *public*.
 - **Set community string:** The community string used when setting values on the device, e.g. *private*.

-This driver also uses a serial connection and needs the following user information:
+This connector also uses a serial connection and requires the following input during element creation:

 **SERIAL CONNECTION:**